CodeDifferently/lecture-slides/lectures/interview-preparation/whiteboard-problems/door-to-freedom/content.md

 -
 ## Both Responses
-* In both cases, the information being communicated in a lie.
+* In both cases, the information being communicated is a lie.
-* A lie about the truth, or the truth about a lie is ultimately just lie.
+* A lie about the truth, or the truth about a lie is ultimately just a lie.

 -
 ## Conjecture
-* Therefore, whichever door they say the other one would select, must be the opposite door fo what you should select.
+* Therefore, whichever door they say the other one would select, must be the opposite door of what you should select.
 * The truther would say "The liar would tell you to take the left door to freedom"
     * Which means you should take the right
-* The lair would say "The truther would tell you to take the left door to freedom"
+* The liar would say "The truther would tell you to take the left door to freedom"
     * Which also means you should take the right door.